 - He concurs with Maxwell and Powers.
-The proposed sign would make it easier for a driver to locate the bank from I-394. - To maintain the integrity of the future sign plan, he suggested that the amendment to the sign plan allow a second sign on the south elevation to only be allowed if it would be tied specifically to Fidelity Investments.
+The proposed sign would make it easier for a driver to locate the bank from I-394. - To maintain the integrity of the future sign plan, he suggested that the amendment to the sign plan allow a second sign on the south elevation to be tied specifically to Fidelity Investments.